MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/packallfunction.md

 | |555-555-3456 | 74 | {"SourceNumber":"", "TargetNumber":"555-555-3456", "CharsCount": 74} | {"TargetNumber":"555-555-3456", "CharsCount": 74}

 > [!NOTE]
-> There is a difference between the *Packed* and the *PackedIgnoreNullEmpty* columns only on the last two rows, because these rows included some empty values that were ignored by *pack_all(true)*.
+> There is a difference between the *Packed* and the *PackedIgnoreNullEmpty* columns in the last two rows of the above example.
+These two rows included empty values that were ignored by *pack_all(true)*.